socraticDevBlog/eng_blog/src/pages/posts/063-leetcodekata.md

 I consume these challenges as a fun activity to do within a bounded time frame.
-Instead of staring at my phone for 20 minutes straight or stuffing my face with lime pie, I pickup a challenge and go thru it.
+Instead of staring at my phone for 20 minutes straight or stuffing my face with lime pie, I pick a challenge up and go thru it.

 There is something satisfying to me in solving challenges; giving my brain something to exert itself over.